cloudflare/cloudflare-docs/content/waf/reference/cloudflare-challenges.md

 Cloudflare challenges cannot support the following:

 * [Browser extensions](#browser-extensions) that modify the browser's `User-Agent` value or Web APIs such as `Canvas` and `WebGL`.
 * Implementations where a domain serves a challenge page originally requested for another domain.
-This includes cross-origin iframes.
+* Challenge pages cannot be embedded in cross-origin iframes.
 * Client software where the solve request of a Managed Challenge comes from a different IP than the original IP a challenge request was issued to.
 For example, if you receive the challenge from one IP and solve it using another IP, the solve is not valid and you may encounter a challenge loop.